kartynnik/blog/content/posts/fair-sampling/index.md

 +++

 ## Introduction
-Let's assume you have a collection of photos and each photo has a key attribute
+Let's assume you have a collection of photos and each photo has a key attribute, the photographer.
---- the photographer.
 Now suppose you want to pick $N$ photos of this collection for an exhibition, optimizing for the better representation of authors.
 Specifically, you want to avoid the following "unfair" situation: one photographer has $k$ photos exhibited and at least one unexhibited, whereas